-Palm Oil has been getting a lot of attention lately — and with good reason!
-Because it's a primary driver of deforestation in tropical countries like Indonesia and Malaysia, we wanted to give you a quick overview of the story and the major players involved.
+Palm Oil has been getting a lot of attention lately as it is a primary driver of deforestation in tropical countries like Indonesia and Malaysia.
+Read on to get a quick overview of the story behind palm oil deforestation and the major players involved.

 The demand for oil palm end-products has increased rapidly in recent decades, establishing its as a ubiquitous ingredient in 40-50% of household products.
 In fact, it can be found in everything from baked goods and ice cream to cosmetics, cleaning detergents, air fresheners and toothpaste.

 Because of this, it's estimated that around 50 million tons of palm oil are produced annually, accounting for over 30% of the world’s vegetable oil production.
 In fact, the average US, Canadian, Australia, and UK citizens consumes over 10kg annually!